NativeScript/docs-v7/getting-started/chapter-2.md

 > **TIP**:
 > * Place CSS rules that should apply to all pages in your `app.css`, and CSS rules that apply to a single page in a page-specific CSS file (e.g. `login.css`).
-> * Although inline styles are great for quick testing—e.g. `<Page style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up XML files especially if/when you need to apply multiple rules.
+> * Although inline styles are great for quick testing—e.g. `<Page style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up XML files especially if you need to apply multiple rules.

 Let's start by adding a few application-wide CSS rules.